-The doctor must state that the patient must wear the knee brace, or the knee brace is needed to function correctly.
+The doctor must state that the patient must wear the knee brace or the knee brace is needed to function correctly.

 When knee braces are covered under Medicare, patients need a brace on their other limbs to stand and walk correctly.

 Knee braces can help correct alignment issues in people with conditions like arthritis.
 If they are medically necessary, then Medicare will cover them.
-The amount that Medicare covers vary based on your plan’s allowance for this equipment.
+The amount that Medicare covers varies based on your plan’s allowance for this equipment.

 Suppose you are interested in getting a knee brace covered by Medicare.
 In that case, it’s best to talk with their insurance provider about what kind of documentation they need from your doctor for them to authorize the purchase of the equipment for you.

 Your plan may cover a knee brace as an alternative to knee replacement surgery.

 There are four types of orthopedic braces approved for Medicare.
 The devices must help maintain stability, reduce pain, and allow the beneficiary to attend to normal functions of their daily life.

 This type of brace is applied only after an injury has occurred.
 Functional knee braces use pressure on the joint to keep it from moving beyond a certain point.

 A functional knee brace will improve stability, relieve pain, and improve performance.